md-adil/browser-storage/README.md

 * `Store.update(store: Store, data: object)` update values in bulk
 * `Store.set(store: Store, data: object)` it will delete all the existing value and set the provided object
 * `Store.clearCache(store: Store)` it will delete cache
-* `Store.savePending(store: Store)` It does save everything to cache only and put data to localStorage in next event, but you can force this to happen in the current cycle
+* `Store.savePending(store: Store)` force to save now into the storage instead of waiting for next event cycle.